gioblu/BIPLAN/README.md

 ### Why?

 In 2017 I built a couple of stand-alone computers using Arduino boards and I was forced to use BASIC because it was the only interpreted programming language that fitted in them.
 I asked myself: "How can BASIC, the first attempt to popularize programming, source of billions of lines of spaghetti code, now 57 years old, still be the only viable option?".
-After some experiments I understood there was space for a new language; quick, portable, modern, but at the same small enough to run on limited micro-controllers.
+After some experiments I understood there was space for a new language; quick, portable, modern, but at the same time small enough to run on limited micro-controllers.

 ### Code example